snieda/tsl2nano/tsl2.nano.autotest/readme.md

 	filter.nullresults     : false
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* *timeout* : (default: 100) time in seconds for each single test (extra thread will interupt unit test). if parallel is false or timeout is -1, no timeout will be checked.
 * *filename*: path to generate the auto tests into. on duplication > 0, you will have more than one generated file (e.g.: generated-autotests-0 and generated-autotests-1)
 * *fast.classscan*: if true, no class re-scan is done. may find less matches than with re-scan, but is much faster (should be used on classloader with more than 1000 classes)
 * *filter.test*: filter for test classes (default: ".*(Test|IT)")